kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 This is the entry point for the process, and the `init()` function is the first function called by the Kinode runtime when the process is started.

 The definition of the `Component` struct can be done manually, but it's easier to import the [`kinode_process_lib`](../process_stdlib/overview.md) crate (a sort of standard library for Kinode processes written in Rust) and use the `call_init!` macro.
-Note that the process below can be made to perpetually restart and [lead to an infinite loop](#aside-on_exit):

 ```rust
 use kinode_process_lib::{call_init, println, Address};